JFYashim/Portfolio_projects/README.md

-# Project Name: SQL_projects Portfolio
+# Project Name: Projects Portfolio

 # Overview

-## A collection of sql data projects showcasing my skills in data analysis like the following:
+## A collection of data analysis projects and visualization showcasing my skills in data analysis like the following:

-- Data Querying, Cleaning and Manipulation (Skills used: Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, Converting Data Types).
+- Data Querying, Cleaning and Manipulation using Python or SQL
+- Skills used: Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, Converting Data Types.
-- Data exploration and storytelling.
+- Profecient with Librearies like Pandas, Numpy for data extraction, data manipulation, cleaning, Data exploration and Storage
+- Storytelling.
 - Data modeling and analysis
 - Database management
 - Data visualization using Tableau tool